-On November 2, 2020, Alector provided an update on its confidential arbitration proceedings against Dr. Asa Abeliovich, co-founder and CEO of Prevail Therapeutics.
-An independent arbitrator issued a confidential decision in favor of Alector, finding Dr. Abeliovich liable for breach of his confidentiality agreement and for spoliation based on his destruction of documents relevant to the proceeding.
+On November 2, 2020, we provided an update on our confidential arbitration proceedings against Dr. As Abeliovich, co-founder and CEO of Prevail Therapeutics.
+An independent arbitrator issued a confidential decision in our favor, finding Dr. Abeliovich liable for breach of his confidentiality agreement and for spoliation based on his destruction of documents relevant to the proceeding.
 The arbitrator awarded damages for breach of the agreement and sanctions for the spoliation, as well as violation of orders during the proceeding.
-Monetary damages will be determined in further proceedings.
+In March 2021, the arbitrator set the amount of such damages at \$1.3 million.